 No search engine is ever totally upfront about their rankings (I’m looking at you, Google).

-So take the following with a grain of salt.
+So take the following tips with a grain of salt.
 That said, these are some of the ranking signals we believe Baidu takes into consideration.

-- Server location – being a Chinese network, Baidu prefers a server that’s located in China.
+- Server location – Being a Chinese network, Baidu prefers a server that’s located in China.
 If possible, try to do so, or use a Chinese content distribution network (CDN).

 - Language – Simplified Chinese takes priority here.

-- Top level domain – in some cases, it may be beneficial to migrate to a .cn domain (the top level domain used in China).
+- Top level domain – In some cases, it may be beneficial to migrate to a .cn domain (the top level domain used in China).
 This will tell Baidu that your content is meant for a Chinese audience, though it’s not explicitly labeled a ranking factor by Baidu.

-- HTTPS – Baidu has stated that it does give a ranking boost to sites on HTTPS, though it’s not yet as sophisticated at crawling HTTPS sites as Google
+- HTTPS – Baidu has stated that it does give a ranking boost to sites on HTTPS, though it’s not yet as sophisticated at crawling HTTPS sites as Google.

 How to Optimize Your Content for Baidu SEO